 Time series forecasts

 The submitted forecasts were analyzed and compared to observations for both benchmark case studies.
 Except for p1, we calculated the ensemble means for other participants.
-We then treated the ensemble means of the participants, including the single-member forecasts from p1, as members of one multi-organization ensemble, which allowed us to calculate a 5-organization ensemble mean.
-Thus, for each case study, we compared the skills of individual ensemble members, intra-organization ensemble means, and the 5-organization ensemble mean.
+We then treated the ensemble means of the participants, including the single-member forecasts from p1, as members of one multiorganization ensemble, which allowed us to calculate a five-organization ensemble mean.
+Thus, for each case study, we compared the skills of individual ensemble members, intraorganization ensemble means, and the five-organization ensemble mean.

-Often, an ensemble mean yields a below-average forecast error than those of its members (Figure 4).
-As expected, the 5-organization ensemble mean has weaker temporal fluctuations than the intra-organization ensemble means (Figure 3), which may have boosted its forecast performance.
-Across the two case studies, the 5-organization ensemble mean performs better than most, and sometimes all, of the other submitted forecasts, both in terms of the RMSE and the median absolute error over the whole forecast periods (Figure 4).
-The superiority of the ensemble means in single-value summary metrics is even more apparent in wind-power time series forecasts.
-The non-linear power curve conversion results in satisfactory power-forecast performance of the ensemble means compared to their individual members (Figure 4).
+Often, an ensemble mean yields a below-average forecast error compared to those of its members (Figure 4).
+As expected, the five-organization ensemble mean has weaker temporal fluctuations than the intra-organization ensemble means (Figure 3), which may have boosted its forecast performance.
+Across the two case studies, the five-organization ensemble mean performs better than most, and sometimes all, of the other submitted forecasts, both in terms of the RMSE and the median absolute error over the whole forecast periods (Figure 4).
+The superiority of the ensemble means in single-value summary metrics is even more apparent in wind power time series forecasts.
+The nonlinear power curve conversion results in satisfactory power forecast performance of the ensemble means compared to their individual members (Figure 4).